Universality of excited three-body bound states in one dimension

-Most theoretical studies \cite{Mehta2007,Kartavtsev2009,Mehta2014,Nishida2018,Guijarro2018,Happ2019} of three-body systems confined along two directions are based on 1D models.
+Most theoretical studies \cite{Dodd1972,Mehta2007,Kartavtsev2009,Mehta2014,Nishida2018,Guijarro2018,Happ2019} of three-body systems confined along two directions are based on 1D models.
 This reduction of complexity offers the advantage of a simple and intuitive description revealing the underlying three-body properties.
 However, it is important to keep in mind that experiments employing these confined systems are always performed in quasi-1D.
 The conditions to reproduce the results predicted by a pure 2D model in a quasi-2D experiment and accordingly by a 1D model in a quasi-1D setup have been discussed in Refs. \cite{Levinsen2014,Blume2014,Sandoval2018}.

 Our article is organized as follows.
 In section \ref{sec:statement} we introduce the class of three-body systems which is at the center of our study and precisely formulate our goals.
 We present then in section \ref{sec:Results} the corresponding energies and wave functions of three-body bound states in the system.
-In particular, we analyze the universal behavior of these quantities close to different resonances of the two-body system.
+In particular, we analyze the universal behavior of these quantities close to different energy thresholds of the two-body system.
 Next, we discuss in section \ref{sec:deeplybound} the influence of deeply bound two-body states on the universal behavior of the three-body system.
 Finally, we conclude by summarizing our results and by presenting an outlook in section \ref{sec:conclusion}.
 In order to keep our article self-contained, but focused on the central ideas we collect in Appendix \ref{app:formalism} the methods used to solve the three-body system.